cpeeples/Course-Project-Getting-and-Cleaning-Data-Johns-Hopkins-Data-Science-Coursera/readme.md

 ##The combined dataframe "comdat" is then operated on to produce a tidy data set that is written to a text file, "tidydata.txt".
-A new identifier column is formed by paste() - ing subject ID and activity together. aggregate() is used to calculate the mean of each feature by subject/activity combination. finally, the output is written to tidydata.txt
+A new identifier column is formed by paste() - ing subject ID and activity together. aggregate() is used to calculate the mean of each feature by subject/activity combination.
+The identifier column is strsplit()-ed to form the final tidy data frame. finally, the output is written to tidydata.txt